 The goal of the game is to make the frog cross the road and then the pond without dying.

-Most of the video games from the 80s became the basic design for today’s modern digital games.
+Most video games from the 80s became the basic design for today’s modern digital games.

 What was your favorite video game of the 80s?